Discover the difference between three common skin blemishes.

 If your boil is small and you only have one, a visit to the doctor isn’t usually necessary.
 However, the Mayo Clinic suggests seeing a doctor is you have a boil that is:

-- On your face
+- On your face or affecting your vision

-- Is extremely painful or worsening
+- Extremely painful or worsening

-- Causes a fever
+- Causing a fever

-- Recurs
+- Recurring

-- Has not healed in two weeks
+- Not healed after two weeks